lucifer1708/prody-2023/README.md

 </p>
 <h1 align='center'>PRODYOGIKI'23</h1>

 This website is using django backend.
-All you need to do is to go through https://docs.djangoproject.com/ so that you get the basic knowledge that things are working in django.
+All you need to do is to go through https://docs.djangoproject.com/ so that you get the basic knowledge that how things are working in django.